Who Made God?

 The execution of His will does not depend on anything outside Himself, including the choices of His creatures.

-God’s Aseity means He needs nothing from us.
+God’s aseity means He needs nothing from us.

-The doctrine of divine Aseity, says J. I. Packer, "stands as a bulwark against" the thought that God is like us.
+The doctrine of divine aseity, says J. I. Packer, "stands as a bulwark against" the thought that God is like us.